mlevison/APR-Markdown-Export/post/best-agile-book/index.md

 categories:
   - "books"
   - "software-development"
+excerpt: 'Last year in response to some questions at a CSM course I wrote a post: "[Top 8 Agile'
 ---

 Last year in response to some questions at a CSM course I wrote a post: "[Top 8 Agile Books: Beyond the Basics](/blog/agile_and_relat.html)".
 This past week I was help out at a CSM course when the topic came up again.
 This time I've a much longer list of books.